Associated with acute liver failure including cirrhosis.

 Dialysis and transjugular intrahepatic portosystemic shunts are temporizing measures while awaiting liver transplantation.

-The vasopressin analog terlipressin is very effective at reversing the condition in some cases.
+The vasopressin analog terlipressin is very effective at reversing the condition in some patients.

 General prognosis is poor.